MoAKgit/Generating-text-using-a-self-attention-model/README.md

 # Generating text using a self-attention model.

+This is a Pytorch implementation of the text generating using the self-attention model.
+I trained the  model on GPU Geforce 3090.

 In this project, I am going to represent a simple character level attention based decoder for randomly generating reasonably meaningful text.

 The first step is to provide a dataset.
 A simple dataset has been provided as a text file in the repository. we divide the dataset into train and validation.